1967 Wisconsin Supreme Court election: General election

 Ahead of the primary, Currie had been widely seen as a broad and insurmountable front-runner.
 However, the narrow result of the primary erased this perception, and it became clear the Hansen had a serious chance of unseating him in the general election.
 Now seeing a path to victory, Hansen's general election campaign was more aggressive than his primary campaign had been, and placed an even greater focus on appealing to the emotional sentiments of Wisconsin voters about the Braves' move to Atlanta.

 Despite his earlier pledge not to, Hansen took advantage of the unpopularity of the State v.
 Milwaukee Braves, Inc. decision.
 One week prior to the election, he delivered a speech and made a press release blaming Currie's decisive vote in that decision for allowing the Braves' move to Atlanta.
-Hansen pointed to Currie's camapign's touting of his extensive judicial experience as reason to hold him accountable for that decision, remarking, "when you take credit for a whole barrel of apples, you cannot expect that a bad apple in the barrel will be overlooked."
+Hansen pointed to Currie's campaign's touting of his extensive judicial experience as reason to hold him accountable for that decision, remarking, "when you take credit for a whole barrel of apples, you cannot expect that a bad apple in the barrel will be overlooked."
 Currie opted to refuse to respond to Hansen's attacks, likely in fear that a response would only legitimize the criticism in the eyes of voters.